-Mount Rushmore seems to inspire interesting reactions in people.
-To some, it’s an important historic landmark and a national treasure.
+Talking about planning a Mount Rushmore trip seems to inspire interesting reactions in people.
+To some, it’s an awe-inspiring historic landmark and a national treasure.
 To others, it’s just four heads on a mountain, a pointless tourist trap.

 Even if you hold the latter view, visiting Rushmore is still an experience.
 Construction on the South Dakota memorial began in 1927, eventually resulting in the giant heads of George Washington, Abe Lincoln, Thomas Jefferson and Theodore Roosevelt.
 Poor Teddy – everyone forgets about him!